rrana/rc-car-controller/README.md

 * Arduino UNO
 * USB connection from RPi to Arduino UNO
 * Wires for power and ground
+* Wires from Aruidno Pin 10 to steering servo
-* Wires from Aruidno Pin 10/9 to proper servo connection
+* Wires from Aruidno Pin 9 to throttle servo

 Libraries Requirements
 ---------------------